Acela: Operating speeds

-Although the first-generation Acela Express trainsets were designed with a top speed of 165 mph and the second-generation Avela Liberty trainsets will be designed to reach 220 mph, the existing infrastructure of the Northeast Corridor significantly limits speeds.
+Although the first-generation Acela Express trainsets were designed with a top speed of 165 mph and the second-generation Avelia Liberty trainsets will be designed to reach 220 mph, the existing infrastructure of the Northeast Corridor significantly limits speeds.

 The maximum speed limit on the Northeast Corridor is 160 mph on 40 mi of the 457 mi route, in four sections of track in Rhode Island, Massachusetts, and New Jersey.
 The Acela achieves an average speed (including stops) of 82 mph between Washington and New York, and an average speed of 66 mph from New York to Boston.
 The average speed over the entire route is 70.3 mph.

 Speeds are limited by the route the corridor takes through urban areas, and there are several speed restrictions below 60–80 mph over bridges or through tunnels that are over a century old.
 Altogether, Amtrak has identified 224 bridges along Acela's route that are beyond their design life.

 South of the Delaware River, the Acela's top speed is 135 mph.
 One limiting factor is the overhead catenary support system which was constructed before 1935 and lacks the constant-tension features of the new catenary east of New Haven.
 The Pennsylvania Railroad ran Metroliner test trains in the late 1960s as fast as 164 mph and briefly intended to run the Metroliner service at speeds reaching 150 mph.
 Certification testing for commercial operation at 160 mph involving test runs at up to 165 mph began between Trenton and New Brunswick in September 2012.
 Passenger operation at 150 mph began in this region in late May 2022.

-The fastest schedule between New York and Washington, DC was 2 hours, 45 minutes in 2012. $450 million was allotted by President Barack Obama's administration to replace catenary and upgrade signals between Trenton and New Brunswick, which will allow speeds of 160 mph over a 23 mi stretch.
+The fastest schedule between New York and Washington, DC, was 2 hours, 43 minutes in 2012. $450 million was allotted by President Barack Obama's administration to replace catenary and upgrade signals between Trenton and New Brunswick, which will allow speeds of 160 mph over a 23 mi stretch.
 The improvements were scheduled to be completed in 2016, but have been delayed; the project was partially completed in late May 2022, with the remainder projected in 2024.
 This section of track holds the record for the highest speed by a train in the US, which is 170.8 mph, achieved in a test run by the U.S./Canada-built UAC TurboTrain on December 20, 1967.